misiektoja/spotify_profile_monitor/README.md

    - number of collaborators for playlists
    - profile picture changes
    - username changes
-- Email notifications for different events (addition/removal of followings + followers + public playlists + its tracks, playlists name and description changes, profile picture changes, username changes, number of likes and collaborators for playlists, errors)
+- Email notifications for various events (as listed above)
 - Attaching changed profile pictures directly to email notifications
 - Displaying the profile picture right in your terminal (if you have *imgcat* installed)
-- Additional functionalities on top of the monitoring mode allowing to display detailed info about the user, list of followers & followings, recently played artists and possibility to search for users with specific names
+- Additional functionalities on top of the monitoring mode allowing to display detailed info about the user, list of followers & followings, recently played artists and possibility to search for users in Spotify catalog with specific names
 - Saving all profile changes with timestamps to the CSV file
 - Clickable Spotify, Apple Music, YouTube Music and Genius Lyrics search URLs printed in the console & included in email notifications
 - Possibility to control the running copy of the script via signals